 47. Wanted – Speaking of fun, I look at this movie as being a precursor to Kingsman: The Secret Service in a lot of ways.
 Violent, silly, fun (when it works).

 WORTH THE EFFORT

-40. Sin City — Forgettable enough for me to leave it off of my initial list?
+44. Sin City — Forgettable enough for me to leave it off of my initial list?
 The facts say yes.
-That said, I appreciate it for its style and format quite a bit and recommend a watch.
+That said, I appreciate it for its style and format quite a bit and recommend a watch for that alone.